- Entry requirements: Degree and RPL

 Return to top

-Developed in collaboration with leading healthcare providers in the North West, the programme will be taught by experienced, registered practitioners.
+Developed in collaboration with leading healthcare providers in the North West, the programme will be taught by experienced, working and registered practitioners.
 We’ll help you develop into a caring and compassionate nurse, able to support individuals and their families, and ready to lead and coordinate care as part of a multi-professional team.

 Discover what you'll learn, what you'll study, and how you'll be taught and assessed.

 The Principles of Mental Health Nursing Practice is a Year 1, 20 credit module of the pre-registration Nursing (Mental Health) Programme, delivered across semester 1.
 This module will provide students with the foundational knowledge, which is fundamental to mental health nursing practice.

 Within the module, key elements of nursing practice will be explored, including the Nursing and Midwifery Council’s (NMC) professional standards that nurses, midwives and nursing associates must uphold in order to be registered to practise in the UK.